AnyChart/docs.anychart.com/Basic_Charts_Types/Line-Spline-StepLine_Charts.md

   hoverMarkers.stroke("gold");
 ```

-Using such settings we've set the line in Gold color, made it rather thick and added a couple of effects.
-Also, we've defined that an element will be highlighted with a thick line of dark red  color when being hovered.
+Using such settings we've redefined line color and made it rather thick.
+Also, we've redefined settings for each point marker along with settings for each marker in hovered state.
 <!--
 Now let's take a sample of a single-series chart described above, define style in JSON and apply it to all chart elements, using <line_series style="style1"/>
 -->